Getting Started with Self-Hosted XAI Router

 sudo yum install nginx -y

-6.2 Create Nginx Configuration File
+6.2 Create the Nginx Configuration File

-file for optimal compatibility.
+file for the best compatibility.

 # Back up the existing configuration